Lorman99/turboSETI/README.md

 This workflow is the one used in Manunza et al. (https://doi.org/10.1016/j.actaastro.2025.04.007) for TESS targets and Galactic Center.

 ### Step 1: Run turboSETI (turbo_seti.py)
   The input files of turboSETI are filterbank files (.fil).
-They should be organized in three ON-OFF pairs, which is the main approach to exclude false positives.
+Not necessary for the turboSETI run, but they should be organized in three ON-OFF pairs, which is the main approach to exclude false positives.
+This will be useful for the next steps.
 The output are .h5 files (just the .fil converted), .dat (containing all the hits found), and a log file.

 #### Step 1.1: Make lists of .dat files (dat_file_list.py)